 Have daily micro-goals and write them down

 Aside from setting your main goal, and your smaller goals, you should also create daily micro-goals that you write down to check off every day.
 The reason you want to do this is because the daily choices you make are what's going to lead you to achieve your main goal.
 An example of this would be adding into your calendar (could be a physical calendar or on your phone) "walk after dinner", "track calories", "exercise".
 Note down what you're going to do on a specific day and do it.
 Let's get more specific, let's say your goal is to be able to do 10 pull-ups.
-Write down on your calendar when you're going to train your back, and what exercises you will do that will help get you there.
+You'll obviously be implementing a weight training exercise routine, so write down on your calendar when you're going to train your back, and what exercises along with the number of sets and repetitions you will do that will help get you there.
 That way you know, "ok I have to train my back today so I'll set aside an hour for the gym".
 Then once you complete it you can check it off and feel proud that you did it!

 This is also a good way to build healthy habits.
-Sticking to an exercise program is harder than actually starting, and the best way to stick to it is by building the habit of working out.
-If you're completely new to working out, use our previous tip, and start small by working out 3x a week, write down in your calendar what days you'll workout, and do it.
+Sticking to an exercise routine is harder than actually starting, and the best way to stick to it is by building the habit of working out.
+If you're completely new to working out, use our previous tip, and start small by picking a physical activity that you enjoy and aligns with your goals, aim to work out 3x a week, keep track of your workouts on a calendar, and do it.
 Once you're used to that routine, increase it to 4x a week, and then to 5x a week.
 You'll eventually realize you've built a habit of working out that is hard to break, and all by simply writing it down on your calendar and starting small.